 The first line of defense against aging comes in the form of SPF.
-Apply sunscreen after your moisturizer every day to combat wrinkles, dark spots, and uneven skin tone.
-You can even use a tinted moisturizer with SPF 50 if you'd rather skip the foundation step.
+Rain or shine, sunscreen should be applied everyday post-moisturizer to offer protection and combat wrinkles, dark spots, and uneven skin tone.
+Short on time?
+Look for a double-duty SPF that contains priming benefits.

 4. Add Concealer